krzysztofzuraw/kzuraw.com/src/content/writing/2016-05-22-ports-adapters.md

 I defined simple form that has only one field: `query` which is `CharField` field with label.
 My form has one method `perform_search`.
 In this method, I import instantiated reddit port that takes instance of reddit adapter with settings from django settings module.
-Idealy this adapter should be singleton class.
+Ideally this adapter should be singleton class.
 This is how it looks in `reddit_adapter`: